Jok3r182/ibm-stocks-frontend/README.md

 # IBM technical assignment frontedn

 This project is a one part of IBM technical assignment.
-It's purpose is let user search and retrieve companies stock prices, and show them in the diagram on tile name press.
+It's purpose is to let user search and retrieve companies stock prices, and show them in the diagram on tile name press.

 You can access hosted website here: